Safeguard Drinking and Cooking Water with an Everpure PBS400

 Water Filtration from Ancient Times

 Historians speculate that water purification techniques have existed since prehistoric times.
 These civilizations didn’t have the science to understand contamination, but they did recognize foul-tasting water.
 This launched the first primitive experiments in purification.
-Concrete evidence of such techniques dates back to 4000 B.C., when people simply observed water for signs of pollution and smelled it to check for odours.
+Concrete evidence of such techniques dates back to 4000 B.C., when people simply observed water for signs of pollution and smelled it to check for odors.

 Ancient cultures had many creative methods for purifying water.
 They used different species of plants that they believed had purification properties, such as water lily roots and herbs like amla and khus.
 They also boiled it with copper, iron, or hot sand mixed in.